 On initial recognition, investments are recognized as noted below.
-Company recognizes its investments at fair value from market information provided by the broker.
+The Company recognizes its investments at fair value from market information provided by the broker.
+Changes in fair value are recognised in the statement of comprehensive income.

 Recognition and de-recognition